-The partial curl-up abdominal fitness test requires the subjects to perform as many sit ups as possible following a set rate.
+The partial curl-up abdominal fitness test requires the participants to perform as many sit ups as possible following a rate of one every three seconds.
 The following information describes the procedures as used in the Connecticut Physical Fitness Test.
 There is also a similar Curl Up test as part of the President's Challenge Fitness Awards.
 See the general guidelines for Abdominal Endurance Tests.

-- equipment required: a flat, clean, cushioned surface, recording sheets, pen, and a metronome (or audio tape, drums).
-A sit up beep test mp3 with the 1 in 3 sec cadence is also available.
-The sit up track on the PACER cd is also at the same cadence.
+equipment required: a flat, clean, cushioned surface, recording sheets, pen, and a metronome (or audio file, drums).
+We have an online sit-up metronome that you can use.
+A sit up beep test mp3 with the 1-in-3 sec cadence is also available for purchase.
+The sit-up track on the PACER cd is also at the same cadence.

 - About Abdominal Testing

 - Online sit-up metronome where you can set your own pace

 - Sit up exercises at the beach or at home